IanArb/Banking_WebService/README.md

 ##Security

-The online banking web service will require security across the entire API and we have proposed to solve the security concern by implementing the following:
+The online banking web service will require security across the entire API and we have proposed to solve the security concern by implementing a simple API key filter.

 API Key filter
 - Implement API key filter using Jersey’s ContainerFilterRequest object